karafka/karafka/README.md

 Karafka provides a higher-level abstraction that allows you to focus on your business logic development, instead of focusing on implementing lower level abstraction layers.
 It provides developers with a set of tools that are dedicated for building multi-topic applications similarly to how Rails applications are being built.

+### Some things you might wonder about:

+- You can integrate Karafka with any Ruby based application.
+- Karafka does **not** require Sidekiq or any other third party software (apart from Kafka itself).
+- Karafka works with Ruby on Rails but it is a standalone framework that can work without it.
+- Karafka has a minimal set of dependencies, so adding it won't be a huge burden for your already existing applications.

 Karafka based applications can be easily deployed to any type of infrastructure, including those based on:

 * Heroku
 * Capistrano
 * Docker

+## Support

+Karafka has a [Wiki pages](https://github.com/karafka/karafka/wiki) for almost everything and a pretty decent [FAQ](https://github.com/karafka/karafka/wiki/FAQ).
+It covers the whole installation, setup and deployment along with other useful details on how to run Karafka.

+If you have any questions about using Karafka, feel free to join our [Gitter](https://gitter.im/karafka/karafka) chat channel.

 ## Getting started